Support roadmap for the Microsoft Build of OpenJDK

 The Microsoft Build of OpenJDK refers to a binary, or binaries, of the OpenJDK project that are compiled, packaged, and tested by Microsoft.
 Long-Term Support (LTS) releases of the Microsoft Build of OpenJDK are also tested against the Oracle’s Java Technology Compatibility Kit (TCK).

 This support policy applies to Long-Term Support (LTS) releases of the Microsoft Build of OpenJDK.
-The LTS releases of Microsoft Build of OpenJDK will receive free quarterly updates, available through microsoft.com/openjdk.
+The LTS releases of Microsoft Build of OpenJDK will receive quarterly updates, available through microsoft.com/openjdk.
+Access to quarterly updates of Microsoft Builds of OpenJDK are free of charge and available to anyone, and can be deployed anywhere as per the license of the software.

 Microsoft Build of OpenJDK binaries may contain fixes and enhancements or backported fixes and backported enhancements that we deem important to our customers and our internal users but that have not been (and may not be) incorporated in the upstream OpenJDK project due to decisions outside of Microsoft’s control.
 Fixes and enhancements that have not yet been formally upstreamed will be clearly signposted in our release notes with source code available.

-Azure customer support is available for Azure, Azure Stack services, and Azure Arc customers with active Azure Support Plans.
+Commercial support is only available for Microsoft Azure customers with active Azure Support Plans and only covers Java workloads deployed to Azure and Azure Stack services, and Azure Arc clusters.
 If you have an issue with the Microsoft Build of OpenJDK within an Azure environment, please submit a support request.

 Release and servicing roadmap